nwams/Explore-Word2Vec/README.md

 # Word Vectors
 Word Vectors are often used as a fundamental component for downstream NLP tasks, e.g. question answering, text generation, translation, etc., so it is important to build some intuitions as to their strengths and weaknesses.
 Here, you will explore two types of word vectors: those derived from co-occurrence matrices, and those derived via word2vec.

 **Note on Terminology**: The terms "word vectors" and "word embeddings" are often used interchangeably.
 The term "embedding" refers to the fact that we are encoding aspects of a word's meaning in a lower dimensional space.
-As Wikipedia states, "conceptually it involves a mathematical embedding from a space with one dimension per word to a continuous vector space with a much lower dimension".

 ## Part 1: Count-Based Word vectors
 Many word vector implementations are driven by the idea that similar words, i.e., (near) synonyms, will be used in similar contexts.
 As a result, similar words will often be spoken or written along with a shared subset of words, i.e., contexts.
 By examining these contexts, we can try to develop embeddings for our words.